5 Healthy Snacks I Buy at Costco

 Oberto Jerky, fortunately, is a great way to squeeze in more protein with minimal effort.
 It comes in a variety of flavors, and all of them are delicious.
 Whenever I’m feeling peckish, a little bit of jerky goes a long way.
 (And I mean a little bit of jerky.
 Jerky is high in sodium, so it’s best to keep portion sizes small.)

 As with the dried mango, Oberto Jerky sells for about $13 a bag.
-But when it goes on sale, I love to buy a bag or two to keep on hand.
+But when it goes on sale, I love to buy a bag or two along with my other healthy snacks at Costco.

 4. Kirkland Guacamole